usama-17/Geni-NFT-Marketplace/README.md

 To create build you can run the command: npm run build.

 ### Home Page
 Home page showing all the collection and of nfts click on any nft card will lead to its detail page.
-The Explore button on the homepage brings users to the market and "Create" button will take you to the "Create Module" page.
+The Explore button on the homepage brings users to the market and "Create" button will take you to the "Create" page.

 ### Buy Coins
 To perform any transaction in application user needs our custom token.
 The header's **Buy Coins Now** option will launch Uniswap, allowing you to replace any other user token with our custom token.